rednafi/rednafi.com/content/go/mux_embedded_delegation.md

 Embedded delegation (or the delegation pattern) means you embed the standard HTTP multiplexer inside your own struct and override its `ServeHTTP` method.

-It’s a bit like inheritance—overriding a method in a subclass to add extra functionality and then delegating the call to the original method.
-Although Go doesn’t have a class hierarchy, you can still delegate responsibilities to the embedded type’s method.
+It's a bit like inheritance—overriding a method in a subclass to add extra functionality and then delegating the call to the original method.
+Although Go doesn't have a class hierarchy, you can still delegate responsibilities to the embedded type's method.

 The following example implements the same behavior—logging every request and intercepting the `/special` route—directly within a custom mux: